Jahia/jcrestapi/README.md

 - Provide a simple CRUD REST API to JCR nodes
 - Support only JSON as input/output format at this time
 - Legacy options that are available in the current version of the REST API don't need to be ported / duplicated
-- API should be accessible both from JS (directly or via frameworks) and traditional HTTP forms in browsers, directly from any REST-able technology
+- API should be accessible both from JS (directly or via frameworks) and _optionally_ traditional HTTP forms in browsers, directly from any REST-able technology
 - All JCR nodes should be accessible from the API: this mandates that authorization will need to be properly tackled since with great accessibility/power comes great responsibility!